- Skip Ahead to

 Capacity is the maximum amount of work a person can take on in a week and is customizable at the individual level.
-For example a contractor might only be able to take on 20 hours while a team member can take on 40 hours.
-Whenever an individual has more work than they have capacity for, their workload graph will turn red.
+For example, a contractor might only be able to take on 20 hours, while a team member can take on 40 hours.
+Whenever an individual has more work than they have the capacity for, their workload graph will turn red.

 - Click the toggle icon on your toolbar